-The Series 2007 Bonds bear interest at an average rate of approximately 4.13%.
-Bond principal and interest payments are made in monthly installments to a trustee to meet the payment schedule stipulated in the loan agreement.
-The Series 2007 Bonds mature June 28, 2037.
+The Series 2007 Bonds bore interest at an average rate of approximately 4.13%.
+Bond principal and interest payments were made in monthly installments to a trustee to meet the payment schedule stipulated in the loan agreement.
+The Series 2007 Bonds were scheduled to mature June 28, 2037.
+The Series 2007 Bonds were repaid in full in 2022 with the proceeds of the Huntington Note.